For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-The history page currently comprises two contributions.
-The article by prof. dr. Joan Hemels gives an overiview of the history of Communication Science in the Netherlands, while the publication by dr. Jaap van Ginneken is a biography of the life and work of pioneer Kurt Baschwitz.
-If you'd like to contribute to this page, please contact the ASCoR secretariat.
+Additionally, this history page contains two articles that contribute to the history of Communication Science in the Netherlands.
+The article by prof. dr. Joan Hemels gives an overview of the history of Communication Science in the Netherlands, while the publication by dr. Jaap van Ginneken is a biography of the life and work of pioneer Kurt Baschwitz.
+Please note: the content of these additional contributions is not necessarily authored by ASCoR or members of ASCoR.
+ASCoR cannot take credit or responsibility for the content of the contributions.

 • The History of Communication Science in The Netherlands